OuhscBbmc/redcap-manual-v1/external/mosio.md

 With Mosio, you can send a variety of messages to enhance participant engagement and data collection.
 Here are some types of messages you can send:

 1. Survey Invitations:
-  Send links to surveys or questionnaires directly to participants' mobile phones
+  Send links to surveys or questionnaires directly to participants' mobile phones.

 1. Reminders:
-  Schedule automated reminders for appointments, medication adherence, or survey completions
+  Schedule automated reminders for appointments, medication adherence, or survey completions.

 1. Alerts and Notifications:
-  Notify participants about important updates or actions they need to take
+  Notify participants about important updates or actions they need to take.

 1. Compliance Confirmations:
-  Request participants to confirm they have completed a specific action
+  Request participants to confirm they have completed a specific action.

 1. Automated Messaging (Storylines):
-  Set up automated sequences of messages for interventions, follow-ups, and engagement
+  Set up automated sequences of messages for interventions, follow-ups, and engagement.

 1. Incentives and Gift Codes:
-  Send participants incentives or gift codes as part of your study
+  Send participants incentives or gift codes as part of your study.

 ## After Approval {#sec-external-mosio-afterapproval}